StevenBlack/hosts/extensions/readme.md

 # Extensions

-Use subfolders under the `extensions` folder to house extensions to the final amalgamated hosts file.
+Use subfolders under the `extensions` folder to house extensions to the final unified hosts file.

-Currently this repo includes a `porn` extension which you can optionally add to your final amalgamated file.
+Currently this repo includes a `porn` extension which you can optionally add to your final unified file.

 Here's a sample call to include the `porn` extension.